MrMicrowaveOven/Treefuck/README.md

 the next command.
 The program terminates when the instruction pointer moves past the last command.

-The Treefuck language uses a simple machine model consisting of the program and instruction pointer, as well as an infinitely large binary tree, with each node initialized to zero.
+The Treehugger language uses a simple machine model consisting of the program and instruction pointer, as well as an infinitely large binary tree, with each node initialized to zero.